| STEPS

 and have excellent working relationships with, all the firms who

 list property in the greater Washington Metropolitan area.
+As

 you begin to look for houses, your agent will assist you with information